-If you have any concerns or questions about your treatment, please contact the Vivo Heath Pharmacy consumer advocacy representative at advocacy@vivohealthpharmacy.com.
+If you have any concerns or questions about your service, please contact a Vivo Health pharmacist at advocacy@vivohealthpharmacy.com.

 If you would like to file a complaint, please fill out the complaint form found in the appendix of this handbook.